 - Can a bruise be accurately aged?

-The implications for practice and research and other useful references are included in the review.
+The key evidence statements, research implications and other useful references are included in the review.

-Further cases have been reported where bruising was a “sentinel injury” in children prior to the recognition of child abuse, highlighting the importance of recognising abnormal patterns of bruising in young infants, enabling detection as early as possible and potentially preventing escalation of abuse with avoidance of serious abusive injury or death.
+- Further cases have been reported where bruising was a “sentinel injury” in children prior to the recognition of child abuse, highlighting the importance of recognising abnormal patterns of bruising in young infants, enabling detection as early as possible and potentially preventing escalation of abuse with avoidance of serious abusive injury or death.

 Disclaimer: This is a summary of the systematic review findings up to the date of our most recent literature search.
 If you have a specific clinical case, we strongly recommend you read all of the relevant references as cited and look for additional material published outside our search dates